We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 • Warranties and sleep trials: People may wish to purchase from companies that offer more generous sleep trials and warranty lengths.

 • Price: Memory foam mattresses can be expensive.
-People may wish to shop within their budget.
+People should consider the features they need and their budget, using sleep trials to test mattresses.

 Take our quiz to find the best mattress.

-Memory foam is a relatively new mattress material, so not many studies have investigated its impact on sleep quality or back pain.
+Although memory foam is not a new mattress material, not many studies have investigated its impact on sleep quality or back pain.

-One 2018 study compared memory foam mattresses with other types of mattress and found that participants using the memory foam mattress reported better sleep and less body pressure.
+One 2018 study compared memory foam mattresses with other types of mattresses and found that participants using the memory foam mattress reported better sleep and less body pressure.

-However, a 2014 analysis of previous research found no statistically significant differences between a memory foam-like mattress, a foam mattress without springs, and a waterbed for people with chronic back pain.
+However, an older 2014 analysis of previous research found no statistically significant differences between a memory foam mattress, a firm foam mattress without springs, and a waterbed for people with chronic back pain.

 A person’s health needs change over time, and what works for one person may not work for another.
 When choosing a mattress, it is a good idea to consider factors such as body weight, any injuries or joint conditions, age, and climate to find the best option.

-There are many other types of mattress on the market.
+There are many other types of mattresses on the market.
 Some other popular mattress types include:

 • innerspring mattresses, which contain steel coils surrounded by layers of cotton or stuffing